Skip to Main Content

 Have you already locked a rate?

-If you’ve already locked in a rate, you can still continue to compare mortgage offers, but lenders typically won’t let you break the lock without paying a fee.
+If you’ve already locked in a rate, you can still continue to compare mortgage offers, but lenders typically won’t allow you to break the lock without paying a fee.
 If your lock doesn’t have a float-down provision, you won’t be able to take advantage of lower rates at all unless you restart the mortgage process with a new lender.
 Depending on the difference in rate, though, it can be worth it.